yahelfrankel/statistical-theory/README.md

 - The full analysis notebook.
 - The dataset obtained from Kaggle (licensed under CC0 Public Domain).
 - The presentation for the first part of the project.
+- The full written paper describing the study.

 ## Running the Analysis in Google Colab